Photo Credit: Steve Beaudet

-Visit these largely bypassed destinations, though, and you’ll find one of Florida’s largest flea markets, the small town featured in a Hollywood film, the island that’s become a magnet for malacologists, and a placid fishing village chosen by readers of Budget Traveler as their Florida favorite destination.
+When you pay a visit to these largely bypassed destinations you’ll find one of Florida’s largest flea markets, the small town featured in a Hollywood film, an island that’s become a magnet for malacologists, and a drowsy fishing village chosen by readers of Budget Traveler as their favorite Florida destination.

 Here are snapshots of some destinations that will link you to a time and a feeling many of us recall as Old Florida.